syoon2/COMP3811_data/uni/postgreg_docker.md

 You will need to 'import' (`\i filename`) two files to create the tables and populate them with data.
 `DDL.sql` contains the SQL Data Definition Language statments (CREATE TABLE...) to create empty tables.
 The `smallRelationsInsertFile.sql` file contains SQL INSERT statements to populate the tables with data.
+Make sure your current directory has the *.sql files.

 ```
 uni=# \i DDL.sql